zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 all.

-The concept of an arbitrary state transition function as implemented by the Ethereum protocol provides for a platform with unique potential;
+The concept of an arbitrary state transition function as implemented by the Expanse protocol provides for a platform with unique potential;
-rather than being a closed-ended, single-purpose protocol intended for a specific array of applications in data storage, gambling or finance, Ethereum is open-ended by design, and we believe that it is extremely well-suited to serving as a foundational layer for a very large number of both financial and non-financial protocols in the years to come.
+rather than being a closed-ended, single-purpose protocol intended for a specific array of applications in data storage, gambling or finance, Expanse is open-ended by design, and we believe that it is extremely well-suited to serving as a foundational layer for a very large number of both financial and non-financial protocols in the years to come.